AP-NORC Poll: Trump not boosted by strong American economy

 But significantly fewer approve of Trump’s handling of the economy, even as it remains a relative strength compared with other issues.
 The survey indicates that most Americans do not believe they’re personally benefiting from his trade policies.
 And only 17% said they received a tax cut, despite government and private sector figures showing that a clear majority of taxpayers owed less after the president’s tax overhaul passed in 2017.

 These doubts create a possible vulnerability as Trump highlights the economy’s solid performance in his campaign for re-election in 2020.
-During two nights of debates last week, almost every Democratic presidential candidate found ways to criticize the president by decrying the wealth gap.
+During two nights of debates last week, almost every Democratic presidential candidate found ways to criticize the president by decrying the wealth gap .

 Massachusetts Sen. Elizabeth Warren said it was evidence of “corruption.”
 Vermont Sen. Bernie Sanders railed against the concentration of wealth in the three richest Americans, while former Vice President Joe Biden said Trump thinks Wall Street, not the middle class, built America.